renathossain/vscode-markdown-runner/README.md

 ## Features

 - CodeLens buttons on top of each code block offer options to run or copy the code.
 Temporary files are created for execution and are cleaned up afterward.
+- Ctrl + Right Click on any Code Snippet to run it in the terminal.
 - Supports a wide range of languages, including C, Rust, C++, Java, TypeScript, PHP, Perl, R, Dart, Groovy, Go, Haskell, Julia, Lua, Ruby, JavaScript, Python, Bash.
 Additional non-compiled languages can be added via extension settings.

 ## Requirements